Diesel News - Events, Highlights, and more!

 CARB Targets Diesel Transport Refrigeration Units

-As the never-ending quest to kill off diesel continues, the California Air Resources Board recently approved amendments on its rules for allowing transport refrigeration units (TRU) to operate in the Golden State.
+As the never-ending quest to kill off diesel continues, the California Air Resources Board recently approved some new amendments.
+They’re about the rules for allowing transport refrigeration units (TRU) to operate in the Golden State.
 Fresh requirements include the transition from diesel-powered TRUs to zero-emission units, but there’s much, much more.
-Beginning December 31, 2023, owners of refrigerated warehouses, grocery stores, seaport facilities, and intermodal railyards will be required to register with CARB, pay fees every three years, and also report all TRUs that operate at their facility(s).
+Beginning December 31, 2023, owners of refrigerated warehouses, grocery stores, seaport facilities, and intermodal railyards will be required to do three things.
+Register with CARB, pay fees every three years, and report all TRUs that operate at their facility(s).
 TRU owners are also forced to report all TRUs, including those based out of state, that operate in California.
-Lastly, TRU owners are also required to turn over at least 15-percent of their truck TRU fleet in favor of zero-emission replacements each year.
+Additionally, TRU owners are now required to turn over at least 15-percent of their truck TRU fleet in favor of zero-emission replacements each year.

 Source: https://dieselnet.com/news/2022/02carb.php